How to Add Market Visibility to HeavyBid or Excel Without Replacing What Works

 The mistake: treating market intelligence like a replacement

-When contractors hear “AI estimating”, the first reaction is reasonable:
+When contractors hear “AI estimating”, the first reaction is reasonable: “I don’t need a robot to tell me my costs.”

 Correct.
 No one knows your costs better than you do.

 Market intelligence is not about your costs.
+It’s about the external signal:

-• what similar work has sold for
+• What similar work has sold for

-• where the market is trending
+• Where the market is trending

-• how crowded the competition is
+• How crowded the competition is

 That is a different input.